MarcoAlejandroLopezGomez/MarcoAlejandroLopezGomez/README.md

 ### 🤖 **TeamsAnalizer**
 > A **Python-based tool** designed to help teams analyze and record match performance in the FIRST Robotics Competition (FRC).
 > **Key Features**:
-> - Includes a QR Scanner.
+> - Includes a QR Scanner
-> - Forshadowing with Monte Carlo simulations.
+> - Forshadowing with Monte Carlo simulations
-> - Consistency calculations.
+> - Consistency calculations
-> - Calificacion of competencies and sub-competencies.
+> - Calificacion of competencies and sub-competencies
-> - It streamlines the scouting process by providing a user-friendly interface for entering match data across all phases—including Prematch setup, Autonomous actions, Teleoperated period, and Endgame scoring.
+> - It streamlines the scouting process by providing a user-friendly interface for entering match data across all phases—including Prematch setup, Autonomous actions, Teleoperated period, and Endgame scoring
 > [🔗 View Repository](https://github.com/Overture-7421/Overture-TeamsAnalizer)

 ---